anton-k/handle-pattern-servant-app/README.md

-For the previous example instead of passing `TVar Bool` directly to initialization functions we can create a wrapper that hides away internal details of that mutalbe variable.
+For the previous example instead of passing `TVar Bool` directly to initialization functions we can create a wrapper that hides away internal details of that mutable variable.
 We do that in the module `app/App/State.hs`:

 ```haskell
 -- | Application mutable state